Morrison19/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd: print the current working directory ls -al: Display the contents list of your current directory
+pwd: print the current working directory ls l: Display the contents list of your current directory